-provides information following instructions for the submission of a proposal to amend the Appendices and the appropriate supporting statement.
-Proponents should be guided by the need to provide to the Conference of the Parties sufficient information, of sufficient quality and in sufficient detail (to the extent available), to allow the Conference to judge the proposal against the criteria established for the proposed action.
-This means that the relevant published and unpublished sources of information should be used, but acknowledges that for some species the amount of scientific information will be limited.
-Furthermore, this means that it may not be possible to address all elements of the Proposal Format.
+The following provides information and instructions for the submission of a proposal to amend the appendices and the appropriate supporting statement.
+Proponents should be guided by the need to provide to the Conference of the Parties sufficient information, of sufficient quality and in sufficient detail, to allow it to judge the proposal against the criteria established for the proposed action.
+Parties are reminded that proposals should normally be limited to 12 pages (exclusive of references cited).
+This means that the relevant published and unpublished sources of information should be used, although for some species the amount of scientific information will be limited.
+Where research has been undertaken specifically to obtain information for the proposal, it should be presented in sufficient detail to be assessed by the Parties.
+Furthermore, this means that it may not be possible to address all elements of the proposal format.